The Socioeconomic Impact Of Cancer

-Cancer refers to all abnormal and uncontrollable tissue growths in organs and body parts.
-From our pilot survey, we identified thirteen major types of cancer to be surveyed.
-They include blood, bone, brain, breast, cervical, colon, intestine, kidney, liver, lung, neck, ovarian, pancreatic, prostrate, stomach and throat cancers.
-During the survey, we also identified persons affected by skin, leg, uterus, mouth, testicular, rectal, muscle, soft tissues, gall bladder, hand, adrenal gland, armpit, eye, face, womb and back cancers.
+Our survey showed that women and low-income earners were the most affected by cancer.
+The cancers reported include blood, bone, brain, breast, cervical, colon, intestine, kidney, liver, lung, neck, ovarian, pancreatic, prostrate, stomach, throat, skin, leg, uterus, mouth, testicular, rectal, muscle, soft tissues, gall bladder, hand, adrenal gland, armpit, eye, face, womb and back cancers.